-7.4.1 Out of Pit Waste Rock Emplacement Areas
+7.4.1 Out-of-Pit Waste Rock Emplacement Areas

 As the mining operations progress, waste rock material would be placed within selected out-of-pit waste rock emplacement areas (refer Figure 1-3).
+The out-of-pit waste rock emplacement areas would be rehabilitated progressively as the mining operations progress.

-The out-of-pit waste rock emplacement areas may produce seepage as a result of rainfall inundation, that theoretically could alter the existing groundwater quality.
-Runoff from disturbed areas outside the open cut pit and infrastructure areas, such as waste rock emplacement areas (both active and under rehabilitation) would be captured in the sediment and mine-affected water dams and managed under the mine water management system.
-The system would be designed to capture and reuse water, and operated to minimise off-site discharges.
+The-out-of pit waste rock emplacement areas may produce seepage as a result of rainfall inundation, that theoretically could alter the existing groundwater quality.
+Runoff from disturbed areas outside the open cut pit and infrastructure areas, such as waste rock emplacement areas (both active and under rehabilitation) would be captured and managed as part of the sediment and mine-affected water systems, as described in WRM (2022).
+The systems would be designed to capture and reuse water, and operated to minimise off-site discharges.